 What’s coming down the line?
 This category is great because it prepares you for what’s coming.
 You can pace your work.
 Using a content management platform is best but listing out the events can be good to do as well.

 Congrats on needing to read this article!
 I think you’ll find that once you implement this technique, organizing your clients will be much easier.
 You won’t feel overwhelmed.
-And when you don’t feel overwhelmed with your current workload – it’s time to get more clients!
+And when you don’t feel overwhelmed with your current workload – it’s time to get more clients and boost your client list!